Advantage of utilizing nonlocal magic resource in Haar-random circuits: Methodology

 We mainly study the relationship between the long-time limit of nonstabilizerness and bond dimension in Haar-random brick-wall circuits with open boundary conditions, as sketched in Fig.~\ref{fig:circuit}.
 As the basic structure, local two-qubit Haar-random gates generate both the entanglement and nonstabilizerness, moving the initial product state to Haar-random states.
 A unit depth comprises one layer of two-qubit Haar-random gates applied to odd or even bonds by turns, and two-qubit Haar-random gates are chosen independently with the Haar distribution on the unitary group $\mathcal{U}(d^{2})$, where $d$ denotes the dimension of local Hilbert space.
 Each depth of circuits corresponds to a unit discrete time step.

-As we will see soon, the evolution of the magic resource in this Haar-random brick-wall circuit essentially depends on the nonlocal nonstabilizerness increase, while the contribution from local nonstabilizerness merely serves as a baseline.
-Let us consider it like this.
-In practical quantum experiments, the two-qubit Haar-random gate can usually be replaced by a structure comprising two random single-qubit rotations and a randomly directed controlled X gate \cite{Koh_2023}.
-The nonstabilizerness evolution of these two circuits is highly similar, but one can easily find that the local nonstabilizerness in the latter circuit reaches its full capacity at the very beginning of evolution, and the following evolution is in fact governed by the growth and spreading of nonlocal magic resource, suggesting the significance of nonlocality.
+In practical quantum experiments, the two-qubit Haar-random gate is usually replaced by a structure that comprises two random single-qubit rotations in parallel and a randomly directed CX \cite{Koh_2023}.
+The nonstabilizerness evolution of these two circuits is highly similar, but we have to point out that due to the specific structure of the experimental setup, it is easy to find that the local nonstabilizerness reaches full capacity at the very first step, and the remaining evolution is in fact governed by the growth and spreading of nonlocal magic resource.
+By analogy, one may reasonably expect that the overall magic evolution of Haar-random brick-wall circuits essentially depends on the nonlocal nonstabilizerness increase, while the contribution from local nonstabilizerness merely serves as a baseline, which reinforces our definition of nonlocal nonstabilizerness in Sec. \ref{sec:1}.

 We simulate the random circuits composed of two-qubit Haar-random gates by MPS and evaluate the numerical results via Pauli-based sampling method \cite{TEBD1,TEBD2}.
 The bond dimension of MPS is controlled in two modes.
 The infinite mode refers to that the bond dimension is not limited, namely the upper bound is infinite, and the finite mode means there is a preset finite upper bound.
 Below the upper bound the required bond dimension is automatically adjusted by the precision of entanglement, and in our calculations, we set the precision of singular value decomposition to be $10^{-8}$.